Betalgo.OpenAI is a C# library that allows us to use OpenAI services, such as ChatGPT or Dall-E, from a .NET application.

 How much does OpenAI cost

-As for the price, it depends on the functionality we want to use.
-But for now, in my opinion, it is really cheap.
+Regarding the price, it depends on the functionality we want to use.
+But, for now, in my opinion it is really cheap.

-Tip, if you want to save money, make repetitive and long prompts in English, and ask for the response in Spanish
+Little trick, if you want to save money, make repetitive and long prompts in English, and ask it to respond in Spanish.

 On the other hand, generating an image with Dall-E costs 0.020$ for a resolution of 1024x1024.
 That is, you would have to generate 100 images to spend 2$.

-To see the price of the rest of the services, check the official documentation available at https://openai.com/pricing
+To see the price of the rest of the services, consult the official documentation available at https://openai.com/pricing

 How to use Betalgo.OpenAI

-Once the API key is set up, it is possible to use OpenAI services from C#.
-To do this, I will use the Betalgo.OpenAI library, which as I said for the moment seems the most complete.
+Once the API key is configured, it is possible to use OpenAI services from C#.
+For this I will use the Betalgo.OpenAI library, which as I said, for now seems the most complete to me.

 Install-Package Betalgo.OpenAI

-Here are some examples of how to use Betalgo.OpenAI taken from the library’s documentation.
+Here are some examples of how to use Betalgo.OpenAI extracted from the library’s documentation.

 Having a dialogue with ChatGPT is very simple.
-We only need to instantiate the Service with our ApiKey, and use the “CreateCompletition” function.
+We just instantiate the Service with our ApiKey, and use the “CreateCompletion” function.

 using OpenAI.GPT3.ObjectModels.RequestModels;